azurecitadel/azurecitadel/content/arc/servers/010-prereqs.md

 It is important that you can hit the grounds running when you attend one of the Azure Arc partner hacks.

+{{< flash >}}
+If you are attending a UK Azure Arc Partner Hack:

+* you will be invited into a tenant for the hack
+* You will also be Owner on a new Azure Pass subscription
+* resources have been pre-configured
+* details for connecting to your "on prem" servers will be provided

+**What do you need to do?**:

+* make sure you have the right tooling
+* have done the pre-reading

+⚠️ Please complete this page before you attend the hack!
+{{< /flash >}}

 There will be a brief level set at the start of day one, but there is an assumption that you will have a core understanding of Azure Landing Zones and the Azure Arc hybrid capabilities.
 See the [Required reading](#required-reading) section for recommended links.

 The hack is designed for partners who want to understand how they can standardise their target landing zones for multiple customers with hybrid environments.
 There is a focus on multi-tenancy, scale and automation and therefore the tooling is important.
 Whilst we understand that different people have different preferences in tooling, we have made a few assumptions to make effective use of the limited time and that includes the use of bash commands to accelerate deployments.
-Check the Recommended

-{{< flash >}}
-⚠️ Complete this page before you attend the hack.
-{{< /flash >}}

 ## Minimal config